Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: Electro-aether-energy in clusters

 \subsection{The hydrostatic equilibrium puzzle in clusters}

 In the Earth's atmosphere, hydrostatic equilibrium is broken by lightning, after which its restoration leads to thunder.
-In studies of clusters, hydrostatic equilibrium of the X-ray gas is investigated, but found to be dissatisfied \cite{morandi2010unveiling,lemze2011quantifying,morandi2012x}; it leads to a $\sim 40\%$ ``nonthermal pressure'' component in the center of A1689 \cite{molnar2010testing}, supposedly due to turbulence or spurious gas dynamics.
-Figure 5 of our ref. \cite{nieuwenhuizen2013observations} shows that for hydrostatic equilibrium the gas temperature (and with it, the pressure) should be larger than observed by a factor $\sim 1.5$.
+In studies of clusters, hydrostatic equilibrium of the X-ray gas is investigated, but found to be dissatisfied \citep{morandi2010unveiling,lemze2011quantifying,morandi2012x}; it leads to a $\sim 40\%$ ``nonthermal pressure'' component in the center of A1689 \citep{molnar2010testing}, supposedly due to turbulence, spurious gas dynamics or the dynamical build up of the cluster..
+Figure 5 of our ref. \citep{nieuwenhuizen2013observations} shows that for hydrostatic equilibrium the gas temperature (and with it, the pressure) should be larger than observed by a factor $\sim 1.5$.